TrailSaver Has Been Improved!

-The challenge we’ve always faced with Travel Management is that we’re always playing catch up with only 30 days for most comment periods, by the time we get the word out and ask people to go out and write comments, we’re playing catch up and don’t have time to run trails or provide great comments to persuade BLM or Forest Service to Keep them Open.
+The challenge we’ve always faced with Travel Management is that we’re always playing catch up with only a few days for most comment periods, by the time we get the word out and ask people to go out and write comments, we’re playing catch up and don’t have time to run trails or provide great comments to persuade BLM or Forest Service to Keep them Open.

-UPLA launched Trail Saver, a new tool for you to prepare notes after each ride you go on, anywhere in Utah.
-There’s nothing more effective than putting your thoughts in writing right after your ride when everything is fresh in your mind, and your photos and gpx tracks are easily available.
-If you spend just 5-10 minutes writing a brief report, it will really help us collect better data.
+UPLA revised Trail Saver Version 2.0, a new tool for you to prepare notes after each ride you go on, anywhere in Utah.
+There’s nothing more effective than putting your thoughts in writing right after your ride when everything is fresh in your mind.
+If you spend just 5-10 minutes just answering a few questions.
 Once you submit the form, it will email you a formatted copy of your comments for that trail along with some helpful hints that will make it easy to submit your comments when they are needed.
 We all think of something else right after we hit submit, Trail Saver allows you to edit or add to your comments, and will immediately send you a revised report.
-UPLA, BlueRibbon, and local clubs working that area may also be copied on the comments so that they can also assist.

-You don’t have to worry about confusing dates either, once the comment period opens for that Travel Management Plan, Trail Saver will email you a reminder with all of your comments, photos, tracks, ratings, etc, along with more tips and instructions on how to submit them to BLM and or Forest Service.
+You don’t have to worry about confusing dates either, once the comment period opens for that Travel Management Plan, Trail Saver will email you a reminder with all of your comments along with more tips and instructions on how to submit them to BLM and or Forest Service.
 For the system to work effectively, you will need the BLM or Forest Service Route numbers, so I recommend you take a pic of those signs as you go by them and include those when submitting your form.
+As an alternative, you can enter a common name for the trail or a description of where it is.

 TrailSaver reports should be thought of as your notes about what makes keeping the route open important, views, dispersed campsites, challenging or easy, significant vistas, connections to other important routes can all be important.
 Make an effort to write short notes on every trail you go on, and let Trail Saver keep track of them.
-When it’s time to submit comments to BLM, TrailSaver will email you your report along with all your photos and other attachments to make it easy to submit great comments.
+When it’s time to submit comments to BLM, TrailSaver will email you your report.
 Unfortunately, 90% of all comments submitted to BLM are not considered because they don’t meet BLM “substantive comment” standards.
-To learn what makes your comments make a stronger impact, watch our series of short videos on Youtube, or click on this helpful BLM link
+TrailSaver helps you make your comments count.

 Order and display TrailSaver stickers on your rigs so you can explain the program to others you run into.
 You can order stickers for yourself, group, or club at www.TrailSaver.com